 Superior and Unbiased Cybersecurity

 Harnessing that crowd-based wisdom enables you to fill in blind spots you didn’t know you had and enables leaders to understand the perspectives of all members of their organization.

 Enable long-term cybersecurity and risk management

 The CSF takes your organization out of the ‘one-off’ audit compliance and risk assessment mindset, and into a more adaptive and responsive posture of managing cybersecurity risk.
 Continuous compliance is a much stronger strategy that supports respond and recover functions.
-While this can seem daunting, the right tools enable a continuous compliance approach using the CSF with ease.
+While this can seem daunting, the right tools enable a continuous compliance approach using the CSF easily.

-We have seen instances where partners or clients ask an organization: “Where are you on the Framework?”
+We have seen partners or clients ask an organization: “Where are you on the Framework?”
 The response to this question can be a deal maker or a deal killer.
 Cybersecurity practices and posture is becoming a substantive selling point.
 Using a gold standard like the CSF fosters trust between your partners and enables faster business growth while staying secure.

 The CSF comes from a risk-based approach, which executives understand very well.
 This approach enables an integrated risk management approach to cybersecurity management aligned with business goals.
 The result is better communication and decision-making throughout your organization.
 Security budgets will be better justified and allocated.
-Adoption develops a common language for both business and technical stakeholders to share, facilitating improved communication throughout the organization from practitioners to the Board and CEO.
+Adoption develops a common language for business and technical stakeholders to share, facilitating improved communication throughout the organization from practitioners to the Board and CEO.

 Flexibility and Adaptability of the Framework

 Organizations and government agencies implementing the Framework are in a much better position as regulations and laws change, and new ones emerge.
 New regulations like NYDFS 23 NYCRR 500 and the insurance industry’s Model Law use the CSF as a foundation for their compliance standards guidelines.
 This trend impacts private industries beyond critical infrastructure.
-The compliance bar is rising, and that trend will likely continue for all industries.
+The compliance bar is rising, which will likely continue for all industries.